CIS700-Procedural-Graphics/Project1-Noise/README.md

 # [Project 1: Noise](https://github.com/CIS700-Procedural-Graphics/Project1-Noise)

+## Description

+#### Visual output

+I tried to make my circle look more like a smoothly distorting blob, rather than a rapidly-spiking explosion, because I thought it looked cooler and was more relaxing to work with as I was debugging my code.
+The blob is colored with its surface normals interpolated with a constant color, so that they slowly morph over time.

+#### Perlin noise

+I implemented this project in the following manner.
+First, my noise function takes as input a 3D coordinate, vec3(x, y, z).
+I then determine the 8 boundary lattice points encompassing the input coordinate, and sample random values for them.
+Instead of using a pseudo-random hash function, I hard-coded in a permutation of numbers between [0, 255] (as Perlin did in his implementation), mainly for performance reasons as my computer can barely run WebGL stuff without its fan kicking in overtime.

+Then, I interpolate between the 8 lattice points to determine a final random noise value for the original input coordinate.
+When interpolating, I use the "fade" function mentioned from the slide deck in class to obtain smoother interpolation.

+In addition to returning simple noise, I also implemented a function to return noise of multiple octaves combined together.
+This function, octaveNoise, uses persistence, frequency, and amplitude to create an improved noise function.

+#### GUI

+All aspects of the octave noise function can be changed via the dat.gui module.

+#### Music (unimplemented, but almost implemented!)

+I used Web Audio API to set up a mini-pipeline to play a song from "La La Land" (great movie!).
+I used a component in the pipeline called an Analyser to spit out song-waveform data every animation frame, which I then passed to the shader.
+However, I ran into a couple of problems / creative-roadblocks:

+ - Every frame passed a waveform data array of length 1024, which was too large to send to my vertex shader via a uniform variable (the compiler spit out some "too many uniforms error").
+This meant that I was unable to work with the waveform data unless I (1) found a way to compress it or (2) tried attaching the data onto vertices via vertex attributes outside of the shader.
+  - Additionally, I struggled to find a good way to incorporate the data into the animation.
+Perhaps the song I chose was too loud / had too many simultaneous instruments, because whenever I attempted to add in song data to my shader, the animation became very jittery, which was no good.

 ## Objective

 Get comfortable with using three.js and its shader support and generate an interesting 3D, continuous surface using a multi-octave noise algorithm.